more-cars/rest-api/README.md

 ## Development mode

 Running the app with `npm start` will start it with a production-like configuration.
-When developing and debugging the app it is recommended to use the command `npm run local:app:start` instead.
+For developing and debugging it is recommended to use the command `npm run local:app:start` instead.
 This will activate a file watcher which listens to all modules that are used by the app.
 Whenever one of them is updated the app will automatically restart to reflect those changes.